neburnodrog/Pyverse/README.md

 Pyverso comes from Python & Verso.
 Verso beeing verse in Spanish.

 - It separates every syllable of words and verses.
-It counts the syllables of veres as it's done in the spanish language poetry tradition.
+It counts the syllables of verses as it's done in the spanish language poetry tradition.

 ### Description
   **silabizador** syllabifies words and verses taking into account [synalephas](https://en.wikipedia.org/wiki/Synalepha) and the [accentuation](https://en.wikipedia.org/wiki/Metre_(poetry)#Spanish) of the final word in the verse.